hamsando/node-red-contrib-stoptimer-varidelay/README.md

 - putch: Move location of saved persistent data to a subdir of userDir
 - putch: Added additional documentation clarify no relation to persistent context configuration.

+0.4.3
+- putch: Fixed a logging issue if there is an issue reading the persistent data on restart
+- putch: Switched from parse/stringify to decycle/retrocycle to handle JSON with cyclical data